Scheduled MonumentsEnglandOffa's Dyke: section on St Briavels Common, 100m south east of Hill Farm

 What is Offa's Dyke: section on St Briavels Common, 100m south east of Hill Farm?

-Offa's Dyke is a linear earthwork constructed during the reign of King Offa of Mercia in the late eighth century, forming a substantial boundary between the Anglo-Saxon kingdom and Welsh territories.
+Offa's Dyke is a linear earthwork constructed during the reign of King Offa of Mercia in the late eighth century, serving as a boundary marker between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020595.

 Who is responsible for protecting Offa's Dyke: section on St Briavels Common, 100m south east of Hill Farm?